GT-McDowell-Lab/PyCAC/docs/chapter2/govern-eq.md

 ## Governing equations of the CAC method

-In Eulerian coordinates, the governing equations of the CAC method for a monoatomic crystal are
+In Eulerian coordinates, the governing equations of the CAC method for a monatomic crystal are

 $$\frac{\partial \rho}{\partial t} + \nabla_\mathbf{r} \cdot (\rho\mathbf{v}) = 0$$